PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

   A type that holds a single value of a defined range.
 Scalars include arithmetic types (integral or floating-point values), enumeration type members, pointer types, pointer-to-member types, and `std::nullptr_t`.
 Fundamental types are typically scalar types.

 Scope
   The context in which a variable, function, or class is defined.
 May be global, namespace, class, function, block/local.

+Scopes
+  The context in which a variable, function, or class is defined.
+May be global, namespace, class, function, block/local.

 Scope Resolution Operator